ad-freiburg/qlever/README.md

 [here](docs/sparql_plus_text.md) for the required format) is provided with the `-w` and `-d` flags respectively.

-The full call will look like this:
+Then the full command will look like this:

-    IndexBuilderMain -i /index/<prefix> -n /input/knowledge_base.ttl -w /input/wordsfile.tsv -d /input/docsfile.tsv
+    IndexBuilderMain -a -i /index/<prefix> -n /input/knowledge_base.ttl -w /input/wordsfile.tsv -d /input/docsfile.tsv

-If you want some literals to be written to an on disk vocabulary (by default this concerns literals longer than 50 chars and literals in less frequent lagnuages), add an optional parameter `-l`.
+If you want some literals to be written to an on disk vocabulary (by default this concerns literals longer than 50 chars and literals in less frequent lagnuages), add the optional `-l` flag.
 This is useful for large knowledge bases that includ texts (descriptions etc) as literals and thus consume lots of memory on startup without this option.

-    IndexBuilderMain -i /index/<prefix> -n /input/knowledge_base.ttl -l

-You can also add a text index to an existing knowledge base index by ommitting `-n` and `-t` parameters (for KB input)
+You can also add a text index to an existing knowledge base index by ommitting `-n` (or `-t`) parameter.

-    IndexBuilderMain -i /index/<prefix> -w /input/wordsfile.tsv -d /input/docsfile.tsv

-All options can, of course, be combined.
-The full call with all permutations and literals on disk will look like this:

-    IndexBuilderMain -a -l -i /input/<prefix> -n /input/knowledge_base.ttl -w /input/wordsfile.tsv -d /input/docsfile.tsv

 ## Run the QLever Server